Skip to Main Content UACCM logo

 JoJo's Bizarre Adventure's third opening theme, "STAND PROUD", was performed by the singer and vocal trainer Jin Hashimoto.
 Its visuals depict the various stands used by our heroes, which are psychic manifestations of their fighting spirit.
 These stands allow for a wide range of enemy encounters, from the airplane assassin "Tower of Gray" to the fog-manipulating avenger "Justice".

-JoJo's Bizarre Adventure is famous for its characters and stand abilities named after the author's favorite music.
-However, its references are not always easy to recognize.
-In this video, JoJo's expert Hamon Beat has compiled a list of every music reference he could find in Stardust Crusaders, from names, to visuals, and even whole plot elements.
+JoJo's Bizarre Adventure is well known for its characters and "stand" abilities named after the author's favorite music.
+However, those references are not always easy to identify.
+In this video, JoJo's expert Hamon Beat compiles a list of every music reference he could find in Stardust Crusaders, from character names to visuals, using official sources.

 JoJo's Bizarre Adventure and Chibi Vampire both feature vampires in leading roles.
 However, the concept of a vampire in Japanese media is a lot broader than you might expect.
 In this video, YouTube anime and pop-culture reviewer Mother's Basement explores a few kinds of vampire anime content that exist, from the "fighty" to the "freaky", and everything in between.